aventure-cloud/state-machine/README.md

         'state_machine.transited.order.accept' => [
             ListenAfterOrderIsAccepted::class,
         ],
     ];

-	...
+}
 ```

-The name of the event is dynamically composed using the convention below:
+The name of the events is dynamically composed using the convention below:

 ```
 // Before trantion execution